milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/terms.md

 Skip to content
 Google Chrome Web Store Developer Agreement

-Published on Friday, February 28, 2014 • Updated on Tuesday, May 4, 2021
+Published on Friday, February 28, 2014 • Updated on Tuesday, June 29, 2021

 Table of contents
 This developer agreement was updated on May 4, 2021.